cornell-dti/office-hours/docs/scripts.md

 - Drops the local Postgres database (make sure you don't have any uncommitted schema changes!)
 - Creates a new local Postgres database at the same path
 - Populates it with the schema and mock data that lives in `/server/office_hours.sql`

+## dbProdToStaging.sh

+### Prerequisites
+- You will need to have the `.env/db.sh` file in your local repository, which you can download from our Google Drive (ask your PM for this!).
+Download the `.env` folder that was shared with you on Google Drive, and place it in your local repository folder.

+### What's it used for?
+Our staging environment is where we can test any changes against real data before actually shipping them in production.
+To catch bugs that might appear in production, it is beneficial to mirror the production environment closely in the staging environment.
+This involves keeping the staging database in sync with the production database as often as possible.
+This script manually generates a SQL dump of the production database, and then resets the staging database to match this snapshot.

+### When should I not use it?
+This may cause some brief downtime in production, so you should only use it during off-peak hours (ask your PMs)!
+Also, if someone on the team is testing changes in staging, their database will be flushed with the latest production data.
+You should make sure that no one on the team is in the middle of testing something in staging before running this!

+### What does it do?
+- Connects to the production database using the URLs specified in `.env/db.sh`
+- Creates a `pg_dump` of the latest production data and schema
+- Drops the staging database
+- Creates a new staging database at the same path
+- Populates it with the schema and data that was just downloaded from production
+- Note that the generated dump from production is saved in `scripts/.temp`, which you should NOT commit to GitHub!
+If you need to save it, save it securely in Google Drive.